elotroalex/sudanphoto/_pages/team.md

 * Professor Ibrahim Saghirun
 * Dr. Omer Abdullah Hummeida
 * Sulafa Ahmed Mohamed
-* Zahra Gebreel
+* Riham Siddig Mugtaba
+* Mamoun Mohammed Abelrahim Allig

 The website is managed and run by the Technology Department of Khartoum, overseen and maintained by:

 * Eng.
 Yassir Hassan Elamin
-* Maowia Muhammad Sharif
+* Mohammed Ali Mohammed
 * Mashaer Hassan Bakri

 It was designed with consultation and support from Columbia University Libraries and the Experimental Methods in Digital Humanities Group, particularly from Marii Nyrop, Jonathan Reeve, and Alex Gil.